" The importance and effect of interaction in the family on growth."

 These are unfortunate conditions that result in problems of sexual orientation.
 In the past, the bearer of these conditions would have to "live" with the consequences.
 With modern techniques, successful surgery can help correct these appearances according to the wishes, or inclinations, of the individual.

 There was a scientist who performed dissections on eight gay men.
 He found, in each case, that the hypothalamus was smaller than in heterosexual men.
 This, he interpreted as an indication of a biological effect.
-The size of the hypothalamus is determined hormonally.
+However, the size of the hypothalamus is determined hormonally.
 According to the relative size of their hypothalamus, these men literally had brains similar to that of women.

-Hormonal Effects and the Family Interactions
+Hormonal effects and the family interactions

 With any developing human in any given environment there are thousands of situations in which unconscious conditioning results and is specific to the special problems of its environment.
 This occurs so that day-to-day life is sufficiently simplified that the individual can continue when the stimuli come too quickly in succession to analyze each one.
 The average human can count twenty five conditioned reflexes before breakfast.
 We repeat for emphasis that every stimulus causes a hormone to flow.

-Pathological Developments
+Pathological developments

 Such a juvenile will be less masculinized: stunted in growth, lighter in musculature, less resistant to disease and allergy, less intellectually capable, and effeminate in attitude and aspect.
 The most severe pathological feature is that the life expectancy of an effeminate son is shortened to forty five years.
 Where the mother and father are equally dominant, the life expectancy of a son is sixty-two years.